German submarine U-47 (1938): First patrol

 U-47 was assigned to the 7th U-boat Flotilla on 17 December 1938, the day she was commissioned.
 She was an operational boat in the 7th Flotilla for her entire career.
 U-47 was sent to sea in a pre-emptive move before war broke out in September 1939; this move would enable her to engage enemy vessels as soon as the war began.
 She left for her first war patrol on 19 August 1939 (two weeks before the commencement of hostilities), from the port of Kiel.
 During her first patrol, she circumnavigated the British Isles and entered the Bay of Biscay to commence patrol of Area I. On 3 September, war was declared and U-47 received orders to initiate hostilities against British ships, but none were encountered on the first day.
 News of the sinking of by reached Prien the following day, along with further orders to strictly adhere to the Submarine Protocol.
 The first ship encountered by U-47 during the war was a neutral Greek freighter which Prien inspected but released unharmed.
 Two further neutral vessels were encountered and Prien declined to even stop them.

-Just after dawn on 5 September, Engelbert Endrass – serving as first watch officer aboard U-47 – spotted SS Bosnia zigzagging and in a darkened state.
+Just after dawn on 5 September, Engelbert Endrass – serving as first watch officer aboard U-47 – spotted Bosnia zigzagging and blacked out.
 Prien surfaced and fired a single shot from his 88 mm deck gun to stop the ship but instead Bosnia made steam and began radioing an alert ('SSS') along with its name and position.
 Prien then immediately fired an additional four rounds of which three hit the ship, prompting its crew to abandon ship.
 U-47 rendered assistance to the crew of Bosnia, bringing them aboard the submarine and helping to set up a lifeboat which had capsized during the crew's escape.
-A Norwegian vessel also arrived and took all of the survivors aboard.
+A Norwegian ship also arrived and took all of the survivors aboard.
 Following its departure, Prien fired a single torpedo which sank the ship with its load of sulfur almost immediately.
-The 2,407 GRT Bosnia became the second British vessel, and first freighter, sunk after Athenia.
+The 2,407 GRT Bosnia became the second British ship, and first freighter, sunk after Athenia.